In this chapter, we will discuss the life cycle of Git. In later chapters, we will cover the Git commands for each operation.

-General workflow is like this:
+General workflow is as follows −

-You review changes before commit.
+You review the changes before commit.

-Below is pictorial representation of work flow.
+Shown below is the pictorial representation of the work-flow.